 - Free answers to your nutrition-related questions from our Registered Dietitian available on site.

 What You Need to Know:

 UK Health & Wellness, in partnership with the Lexington Farmers Market, is pleased to bring you the Lexington Farmers Market @ UK.
-This is held seasonally in the Commonwealth Stadium parking lot, adjacent to University Drive.
+This is held seasonally in the lawn at E.S.
+Good Barn, adjacent to University Drive.
 Everyone in the UK community, Lexington community and beyond is welcome.
 You do not have to be a UK employee or be affiliated with UK to shop the market.
 Invite all your family and friends to enjoy the freshest produce in town.

 Receive weekly text updates & earn rewards for attending the market

 Stay in the know about special vendor guests each week, be the first to know about newly in-season produce - and earn prizes for regularly attending the market!
 Sign up here to receive texts about Lexington Farmers Market @ UK from UK Health & Wellness!

 Earn your first point for signing up and then continue earning points by visiting the UK Wellness table at the market.
 1 visit = 1 point.
 For every 5 points you accumulate you'll earn a prize!
 We'll email you every time you become eligible to redeem 5 points for a prize.
 Earned prizes can be claimed at the UK Wellness table at the market each week.